ohhalim/ohhalim/.ipynb_checkpoints/README-checkpoint.md

 ## Hi there 👋

-hi i'm halim

-i just do one step

 <!--
 **ohhalim/ohhalim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.